soosap/101/systemd.md

 # Manually start consul server
 $ systemctl start consul

-# Check the status of the consul startup script.
+# Check status of consul service
-# Useful for debugging; spits out logs.
 $ systemctl status consul

 # More thorough logs on a particular unit can be obtained using journalctl
 $ journalctl -u consul

-# show the 100 latest lines of logs
+# Show the 100 latest lines of logs of the consul service
 $ journalctl -an100 -u consul

-# Last overall logs
+# Show all journal logs in reverse order (latest first)
 $ journalctl -xe

 # Show all readable properties of the service
 $ sytemctl show consul
 ```